-&lt;sup>1 Sediments had been accumulating in the impoundment for 18 years since construction of the diversion dam in 1968 (EBASCO and Envirospere 1986).
+Sediments had been accumulating in the impoundment for 18 years since construction of the diversion dam in 1968 (EBASCO and Envirospere 1986).
 The floods of February 1986 were believed to have contributed the bulk of the sediments.
 Phase I dredging began sediment removal on August 1, 1986; an unquantified amount was removed and location of disposal was not specified.
 Necessary permits and approvals were obtained for sediment disposal.
-On August 20, 1986, between 7,333 and 15,000 ydwas estimated to have been passed downstream through the release valve due to erosion of material in the reservoir, along with an additional unknown amount about a month later.
-YCWA discontinued removal in the fall of 1986, though an additional 15,000 yd remained to be removed.
-Nine-thousand yd were removed from downstream of Our House Diversion Dam in 1986 (EBASCO Environmental 1989).
+On August 20, 1986, between 7,333 and 15,000 cu yds was estimated to have been passed downstream through the release valve due to erosion of material in the reservoir, along with an additional unknown amount about a month later.
+YCWA discontinued removal in the fall of 1986, though an additional 15,000 cu yds remained to be removed.
+Nine-thousand cu yds were removed from downstream of Our House Diversion Dam in 1986 (EBASCO Environmental 1989).

-&lt;sup>2 Dredging removed 27,595 yd of sediment between August 3 and September 5, 1992.
+2 Dredging removed 27,595 yd3 of sediment between August 3 and September 5, 1992.
 Sediments were disposed of at a site at the Sierra Mountain Mills approximately 8 miles (mi) away from the dam (PG&E 1992).
 Necessary permits and approvals were obtained for sediment disposal.

-&lt;sup>3 Dredging removed 67,894 yd of sediment between September 10 and October 30, 1997.
+Dredging removed 67,894 cu yds of sediment between September 10 and October 30, 1997.
 Prior to removal, sediments were tested for mercury and found to be at natural background levels.
-Sediments were sent to a dredging disposal site on NFS land approximately 18 mi west of Our House Dam (PG&E 1997).
+Sediments were sent to a dredging disposal site on National Forest System land approximately 18 mi west of Our House Dam (PG&E 1997).
 Necessary permits and approvals were obtained for sediment disposal.

-&lt;sup>4 On December 31, 2005, an intense storm event carried sediments from the upstream reaches of the Middle Yuba River that partially blocked the low level outlet, tunnel intake structure, and fish release outlet.
-Dredging removed 80,000 yd of sediment between August 10 and September 15, 2006.
+4 On December 31, 2005, an intense storm event carried sediments from the upstream reaches of the Middle Yuba River that partially blocked the low level outlet, tunnel intake structure, and fish release outlet.
+Dredging removed 80,000 cu yds of sediment between August 10 and September 15, 2006.
 Sediments were disposed of in an old quarry site on Marysville Road on NFS land approximately 1 mi south of New Bullards Bar Dam (YCWA 2006).
 Necessary permits and approvals were obtained for sediment disposal.
 YCWA applied for and received a grant from the Federal Emergency Management Agency (FEMA) for \$4,077,972 for sediment removal at Our House Diversion Dam and repairs at Our House and Log Cabin diversion dams due to the December 2005 storm.

-reaches to the Slate Creek Diversion Dam impoundment was exacerbated in the 1950s by the breaching of St. Louis Debris Dam, located approximately 1mi upstream of the Slate Creek Diversion Dam on NFS land.
-Prior to 1986, SFWPA regularly passed bedload and suspended load sediment from upstream sources through a low-level outlet in the Slate Creek Diversion Dam during high flows, however, this practice was discontinued in 1986 due to concerns regarding fine sediment and potentially contaminated sediment delivered to downstream reaches.
-A sediment pass-through program (SPT) was approved in 2001, and SPT events were attempted in 2002, 2003, 2004, and 2005.
+watershed to Sly Creek Reservoir.
+The Slate Creek Diversion Dam impoundment is filled with cobble, gravel, sand, and silt mostly related to past hydraulic mining in the upstream source area (SFWPA 2007).
+Delivery of material from upstream hydraulic mine sites and aggraded channel reaches to the Slate Creek Diversion Dam impoundment was exacerbated in the 1950s by the breaching of St. Louis Debris Dam, located approximately 1 mi upstream of the Slate Creek Diversion Dam on NFS land.
+Prior to 1986, SFWPA regularly passed bedload and suspended load sediment from upstream sources through a low level outlet in the Slate Creek Diversion Dam during high flows, however, this practice was discontinued in 1986 due to concerns regarding fine sediment and potentially contaminated sediment delivered to downstream reaches.
+A sediment pass-through program (SPT) was approved in 2001, and SPT events were attempted in 2002, 2003, 2004 and 2005.
 Most SPT attempts were unsuccessful at moving any significant amount of sediment (SFWPA 2007).